In this section:

-Stamp Duty Reserve Tax reliefs and exemptions
+Stamp Duty Reserve Tax: reliefs and exemptions

-In some situations you don't have to pay Stamp Duty Reserve Tax (SDRT) on electronic (paperless) transfers of stocks, shares and other securities.
+Sometimes you don’t have to pay SDRT on electronic (paperless) transfers of stocks, shares and other securities.
 This may be because the transaction is exempt or because you can claim a relief.

 Transfers that are exempt from Stamp Duty Reserve Tax